codefuse-ai/RepoFuse/repo_specific_semantic_graph/README.md

 5. Analyze on virtual file system: the graph can be constructed from a virtual file system, which is useful for real-time analysis when the codebase originates from a dataset and the original file structure is either unavailable or cannot be restored.
+6. The graph supports topological sorting, allowing the graph to be ordered according to specific relationships.
+This feature is particularly useful for sorting project files based on import dependencies.

 Currently, the following Repo-Specific Semantic Graph generator types are supported, with the corresponding languages and dependency relations: